devinkr/js-dom/readme.md

 #### Bonus

-Add a new element between the image and the search box.
+Add a new item to the navigation between the image and the search box.
 It should contain the text "Apple is the new Microsoft".

 ## `.each`